-\ Rounded to the nearest \$0.01.
+^{} Rounded to the nearest \$0.01.

-ASC 740-10, Income Taxes ("ASC 740-10") clarifies the accounting for income taxes by prescribing the minimum recognition threshold an uncertain tax position is required to meet before tax benefits associated with such uncertain tax position are recognized in the financial statements.
-Based on its analysis of its tax position, the Company has concluded that it does not have any uncertain tax positions that met the recognition or measurement criteria of ASC 740-10.
+The Company adopted ASC 740-10, Income Taxes ("ASC 740-10") on January 1, 2007.
+ASC 740-10 clarifies the accounting for income taxes by prescribing the minimum recognition threshold an uncertain tax position is required to meet before tax benefits associated with such uncertain tax position are recognized in the

 The Company files U.S. federal and various state and local tax returns.
 No income tax returns are currently under examination.

-The statute of limitations on the Company's U.S. federal income tax returns remains open for each of the four years ended December 31, 2010.
+The statute of limitations on the Company's U.S. federal income tax returns remains open for each of the four years ended December 31, 2009.
 The statute of limitations on the Company's state and local tax returns may remain open for an additional year depending upon the jurisdiction.